keycloakify/docs.keycloakify.dev/build-options.md

 ```
 {% endcode %}

-But you can overwrite this value using an environnement variable (_Introduced in 6.11)_:
+But you can overwrite this value using an environment variable (_Introduced in 6.11)_:

 ```bash
 KEYCLOAKIFY_THEME_VERSION="4.5.6" npx keycloakify